The Return of the Durutti Column

-The Return of the Durutti Column is the debut studio album by English band the Durutti Column.
-It was released in January 1980, through record label Factory.
+The Return of the Durutti Column is the debut studio album by English band The Durutti Column.
+It was released in January 1980 through record label Factory.

 Background

 The album was a collaboration between producer Martin Hannett and Vini Reilly.
 Hannett experimented with electronic sounds in the studio, creating the backing tracks to which Reilly's classical influenced guitar playing was added.
+The album was given the Factory Identifier FACT14 (Vinyl), or FACT14-C (Cassette).

 The original 2000 LP sleeves were made of coarse sandpaper (an homage to the Situationist book Mémoires (1959) that similarly had a sandpaper cover) designed by Dave Rowbotham and Tony Wilson.
 The sleeves were assembled by members of the band and label-mates Joy Division.
 The initial two thousand copies also included a flexi-disc single with two tracks by producer Martin Hannett: "First Aspect of the Same Thing" and "Second Aspect of the Same Thing".

 A regular printed sleeve for later copies was designed by Steve Horsfall featuring paintings by Raoul Dufy in varying textured and non-textured sleeves.
 This release includes an additional mix of the album with less reverb and more phasing.

 "Sketch for Summer"/"Sketch for Winter" was released as a single (Gap Records SFA-491) in Australia, with a sleeve by Andrew Penhallow of Gap.

 In 2013, a modified version was issued as a vinyl album by Factory Benelux (FBN-114) with an 11-inch square sheet of coarse glasspaper attached to the inner sleeve, visible through a die-cut in the front cover.
 The die-cut was based on the 1978 Factory 'bar graph' logo designed by Peter Saville.
 On this edition, the Hannett tracks were included on a bonus 7-inch single on hard vinyl.

-The album was given the Factory Identifier FACT14 (Vinyl), or FACT14-C (Cassette).
+The album was given a 2025 reissue, remastered from the original source tapes and featuring several demo tracks.